Damien McCrory: Later career

 On 6 July 2022, McCrory joined Northern Premier League Division One East club Grantham Town following their relegation.
+He featured 35 times in the 2022–23 campaign, including in the Lincolnshire Senior Cup final victory over Spalding United.

+McCrory came out of retirement to play eight games for Midland League Division One side Leicester St Andrews in the second half of the 2024–25 season.

 International career

 McCrory played twice for the Republic of Ireland under-18s in 2008, before being called up to the represent the under-19s the next year.
 Two of the under-19 games took place in Belgium for qualification to the 2009 Under-19 UEFA Championship.
 A 6–1 defeat to Switzerland ended Irish hopes of qualification for the tournament.
 Two days later, on 12 June 2009, they defeated Sweden 2–1.
 He won a total of nine caps for the under-19 team.